How Much Does a Funeral Cost

 - You can choose simpler, more cost-effective options if you wish

-- You can clearly define your wishes so your family doesn’t overspend from guilt or confusion
+- You can define your wishes so your family doesn’t overspend out of guilt or confusion

-- You can make sure funds are available through a dedicated policy rather than relying on last-minute cash
+- You can ensure funds are available through a dedicated policy instead of last-minute cash

 Using Burial Insurance to Cover Funeral Costs

-Burial insurance (final expense insurance) is a small, permanent life policy designed to cover funeral, burial, and related costs.
-The goal is simple: when you pass away, a tax-free benefit is paid quickly to your beneficiary, who uses it to pay the funeral home and other end-of-life expenses.
+Burial insurance (final expense insurance) is a small, permanent life insurance policy designed to cover funeral, burial, and related costs.
+The purpose is straightforward: when you pass away, a tax-free benefit is paid to your beneficiary, and that money can be used to cover funeral costs and other end-of-life expenses.

-- Premiums are level and coverage is permanent as long as premiums are paid
+- Level premiums and permanent coverage as long as premiums are paid

-For veterans, coordinating burial insurance with military or VA benefits can help stretch every dollar.
-That’s why many families review specialized guidance such as burial insurance for veterans when comparing their options.
+For veterans, coordinating burial insurance with available benefits can help stretch each dollar and reduce out-of-pocket exposure.
+That’s why many families explore guidance like burial insurance for veterans when comparing options.

 Burial Insurance Calculator: Estimate How Much Funeral Coverage You Need

 To get a better sense of how much coverage might be appropriate for your funeral cost, use the Burial Insurance Calculator below.
-Try a few different benefit amounts and see how the premiums compare.
+Try a few benefit amounts and see how premiums compare across coverage levels.

 Tip: Add up expected funeral home costs, cemetery or cremation expenses, and small final bills, then choose a coverage amount that comfortably covers that total with a bit of extra room for inflation.